 In addition, you will learn how to create page types as well as how to localize different parts of your website.

-Learn to create and use Razor page templates in Composite C1.
+Learn to create and use Razor page templates in C1 CMS.

 Learn how to create and use Master Page templates.